drclaw1394/perl-usac-mime/README.md

     $forward->{ext};        #Direct hash lookup
 ```

-A single MIME type will be returned in the foward lookup.
+A single MIME type will be returned in the forward lookup.
 If the hash doesn't
 contain the extension to MIME mapping, undef is returned.

 ## Reverse Lookups